News and Commentary

 Evaluate Career and Lifestyle

 Following a divorce, both spouses may have fewer resources available to them.
 Women can take this as an opportunity to assess their career options and evaluate their lifestyle “needs” versus “wants.”
-A new home may be better suited for your new lifestyle, or a new career path may provide a renewed sense of purpose, fulfillment and earnings to preserve assets for long-term retirement needs.
+A new home may be better suited for your lifestyle, or a new career path may provide a renewed sense of purpose, fulfillment and earnings to preserve assets for long-term retirement needs.

 Plan and Budget

 You can more easily manage and achieve your financial goals when you map out a blueprint of your post-divorce finances and budget.
-While these plans likely will address the short-term realities of doing more with less, one of the major focuses of financial planning is preparing for the future, whether that includes establishing an emergency fund, saving for retirement or a child’s education, or taking control of your newly single tax reporting responsibilities.
-Oftentimes, a review of current and potential investments can help identify opportunities to help you manage risks and maximize returns.
+While these plans likely will address the short-term realities of doing more with less, one of the benefits of financial planning is preparing for the future, whether that includes establishing an emergency fund, saving for retirement or a child’s education, or taking control of your newly single tax reporting responsibilities.
+Often, a review of current and potential investments can help identify opportunities to help you manage risks and maximize returns.

 Life transitions are never easy.
 However, taking the time to understand your financial options and address post-divorce issues and opportunities head-on, often with the help of financial advisors, will empower more women to move ahead and take control of the financial aspects of their new lives.

-About the Author: Kathleen Marteney, CRPC, is a financial planner with Provenance Wealth Advisors, an Independent Registered Investment Advisor affiliated with Berkowitz Pollack Brant Advisors + CPAs, and a registered representative with Raymond James Financial Services.
+About the Author: Kathleen Marteney, CRPC®, is a financial planner with Provenance Wealth Advisors (PWA), an Independent Registered Investment Advisor affiliated with Berkowitz Pollack Brant Advisors + CPAs, and a registered representative with PWA Securities, LLC (PWAS).
 She can be reached at (800) 737-8804 or via email at info@provwealth.com.

-Provenance Wealth Advisors, 515 E. Las Olas Blvd., Ft.
+Provenance Wealth Advisors, 200 E. Las Olas Blvd., Nineteenth Floor, Ft.
 Lauderdale, FL 33301 (954) 712-8888.

-This material is being provided for information purposes only and is not a complete description, nor is it a recommendation.
-Any opinions are those of the advisors of PWA and not necessarily those of Raymond James.
-The information contained in this report does not claim to be a complete description of the securities, markets, or developments referred to in this material.
-The information has been obtained from sources considered to be reliable, but we do not guarantee that the foregoing material is accurate or complete.
-There is no guarantee that these statements, opinions or forecasts provided herein will prove to be correct.
-While we are familiar with the tax provisions of the issues presented herein, as financial advisors of RJFS, we are not qualified to render advice on tax or legal matters.
-You should discuss tax or legal matters with the appropriate professional.
-Prior to making an investment decision, please consult with your financial advisor about your individual situation.
+Any opinions are those of the advisors of PWA and not necessarily those of PWA Securities, LLC.
+While we are familiar with the tax provisions of the issues presented herein, as Financial Advisors of PWAS, we are not qualified to render advice on tax or legal matters.
+You should discuss any tax or legal matters with the appropriate professional.
+Prior to making any investment decision, please consult with your financial advisor about your individual situation.

 To learn more about Provenance Wealth Advisors services click here or contact us at info@provwealth.com